edgee-cloud/meta-signals-gateway-component/README.md

 ```

 ### Consent Management
-Before sending events to Meta CAPI, you can set the user consent using the Edgee SDK:
+Before sending events to Meta Signals Gateway, you can set the user consent using the Edgee SDK:
 ```javascript
 edgee.consent("granted");
 ```